jfsystemsuk/Supercar_Data_Base/README.md

 <h2>COOKIE POLICY.</h2>

-<p>JavaScript cookie code with references to wikipedia has been written in the footer of the main page and allows users to enhance their experience by clicking the 'X' button.<br>
+<p>JavaScript cookie code with references to wikipedia has been written in in previous projetcs in the footer of the main page and allows users to enhance their experience by clicking the 'X' button.<br>
-<p>But this would only be effective if the game was going to be deployed as a finished game and not a Student project.</p><br>
+<p>But this would only be effective if the database was going to be deployed as a finished database and not a Student project.</p><br>

 <h2>TECHNOLOGIES USED.</h2>